-Lack of experience is a notable challenge and may include aspects like lack of investment in coaching and training, misunderstanding agile concepts and their purpose, and general organizational and personnel inexperience in implementing and delivering via agile frameworks.
+Lack of experience is a notable challenge and may include aspects like lack of investment in coaching and training, misunderstanding agile concepts and their purpose, and general organizational and inexperienced personnel in implementing and delivering via agile frameworks.
 For an enterprise to properly scale agile, a training and coaching program on agile values and processes is necessary as insufficient guidance leads to chaos and poor implementation.
 Without a thorough understanding of what agile is, organizations that attempt to scale will encounter significant challenges.

 Despite the numerous challenges discussed above, there are many examples of successful agile transitions for large enterprise organizations.
 Success stories are often attributable to particular scaling frameworks designed to help normalize the agile mindset and methodologies in large organizations.
 Below, we cover a handful of the most popular frameworks that are more widely implemented and have been proven to succeed in large software delivery environments.

 The Scaled Agile Framework (SAFe®) helps businesses address the significant challenges of developing and delivering enterprise-class software and systems in the shortest sustainable lead-time.
 SAFe® combines agile development, systems thinking, and lean product development principles.